kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 The abstract gives the reader a quick overview of what has been done and the most important results.
 Try to be to the point and state your main findings.

 In this project we have solved a one-dimensional Poisson equation with Dirichlet boundary condition by rewriting it as a set of linear equations, **Av=d**.
-Then we solved the equations with Guassian elimination, forward- and backward substitution.
+Then we solved the equations utilizing the Thomas algorithm, a special case of Guassian elimination that has two steps - the forward- and backward substitution.

 Thereafter we made a special algorithm in order to reduce the number of floating point operations and compared its CPU time with our general algorithm.

 In the last part we computed the relative error for the exact function vs. the computed and how the error developed with increasing floating points.
 Lastly we compared our results from our previous calculations with a LU- decomposition.

 # Introduction
-The purpose of this project is to implement a numerically effective solution of the one-dimensional Poisson equation
+The purpose of this project is to implement a numerically effective solution of the one-dimensional Poisson equation with Dirichlet boundary conditions
-$$-u''(x)=f(x)$$
+$$-u''(x)=f(x),\ \ \ u(0)=u(1)=0$$

 and to implement this in a programming language of choice (Python, in our case).
-This will be done using three different approaches - the general Thomas algorithm, a specialized Thomas algorithm and an LU-decomposition - the speed of which is compared.
+This will be done using two different approaches - the general Thomas algorithm and a specialized Thomas algorithm - the speed of which is compared.

+Crucially, the step size affects the results of these methods, and this is also put to the test.
+The methods are put up against the analytical solution and for one of the algorithms, the relative error is calculated for different step sizes.
+Lastly, our method is compared to one using LU-decomposition.

 # Theory and technicalites

-# Conclusion and perspectives
+The equation to solve reads as follows
+$$-u''(x)=100e^{-10x}$$

+With the analytical solution
+$$u(x)=1-(1-e^{-10})x-e^{-10x}$$

 ## Project 1 a)
-We have the discretized version of $u$, $v$, with the boundary conditions $v_{0}=v_{n}=0$:
+We start by discretizing $u(x)$ to $v_i$, with the boundary conditions $v_{0}=v_{n}=0$:

 For $i = 1$